pingidentity/terraform-provider-pingfederate/docs/resources/password_credential_validator.md

 ### Required

 - `configuration` (Attributes) Plugin instance configuration. (see [below for nested schema](#nestedatt--configuration))
-- `id` (String) The ID of the plugin instance.
+- `custom_id` (String) The ID of the plugin instance.
 The ID cannot be modified once the instance is created.
 Note: Ignored when specifying a connection's adapter override.
 - `name` (String) The plugin instance name.
 The name can be modified once the instance is created.
 Note: Ignored when specifying a connection's adapter override.
 - `plugin_descriptor_ref` (Attributes) Reference to the plugin descriptor for this instance.
 The plugin descriptor cannot be modified once the instance is created.
 Note: Ignored when specifying a connection's adapter override. (see [below for nested schema](#nestedatt--plugin_descriptor_ref))